nanernunes/nodect/README.md

 - 🙅‍♂️ (React): ~~Only call Hooks **at the top level**.
 Don’t call Hooks inside loops, conditions, or nested functions;~~
 - 🙅‍♂️ (React): ~~Only call Hooks **from React function components.** Don’t call Hooks from regular JS functions;~~
-- 🥰 (Nodect): **Call Hooks anywhere.**
+- 🥰 (Nodect): **Call Hooks from anywhere.**

 ## 📌 State Hook
-This example sets a counter.
-When you call the setter, it increments the value:
+This example sets a name.
+When you call the setter, it changes the value:

 ```typescript
 import { useState } from 'nodect'